 Over 2 million American people encounter whiplash last year.
 Whiplash is indeed a fairly serious reaction that develops in a person’s neck after a rapid and sudden acceleration-deceleration (to and fro) impact that induces unbridled, fast forward and backward movement of the head and the upper body region involving the neck.
-This is most often related to motor vehicle collisions but there are several other reasons why people suffer from whiplash.
+In short, Whiplash is a specific type of soft tissue injury causing neck pain and is most often related to related to motor vehicle collisions but there are several other reasons why people suffer from whiplash.
 Some of the most common reasons for whiplash being:

 - Contact sports